 - Supported since this version.

-The process is similar to other cutters, you just need to adapt the parameters.
-You can refer to this article for details on adding a new cutter to the CalderaRIP.
+The installation process is similar to that of other cutters; you just need to adjust the settings.
+You can refer to this article for details on adding a new flatbed cutter to the CalderaRIP.

-- Name: choose a name (will appear in the cutters list)
+- Name: Choose a name (it will appear in the cutters list)

 -